facebook/create-react-app/packages/react-scripts/template/README.md

-runtime caching strategy for those requests, you can [`eject`](#npm-run-eject) and then configure the [`runtimeCaching`](https://github.com/GoogleChrome/sw-precache#runtimecaching-arrayobject) option in the `SWPrecachePlugin` section of [`webpack.config.prod.js`](../config/webpack.config.prod.js).
+runtime caching strategy for those requests, you can [`eject`](#npm-run-eject) and then configure the [`runtimeCaching`](https://github.com/GoogleChrome/sw-precache#runtimecaching-arrayobject) option in the `SWPrecacheWebpackPlugin` section of [`webpack.config.prod.js`](../config/webpack.config.prod.js).

 ## Deployment